TreasureProject/tdk-js/apps/api/README.md

 ## Deployment

-Run the "Deploy API" GitHub Action from any branch with the desired environment selected.
+Merge to the `main` branch to deploy to the development environment.

+Add a tag with the `api-v` prefix to deploy to the production environment (e.g., `api-v1.0.0`).